logo

 Thunderstorm Advisory in Effect; Practice Caution

-The National Weather Service (NWS) Guam Weather Forecast Office issued a thunderstorm advisory, in effect for the Guam International Airport Authority until 7:45 p.m. this evening.
+The National Weather Service (NWS) Guam Weather Forecast Office issued a thunderstorm advisory, in effect for the Guam International Airport until 2:00 p.m. this afternoon.
 Thunderstorms are possible or occurring within 20 nautical miles of the airport.
-Gusts up to 30 knots are possible.

 Visit the following links for the latest advisory information: